Beginner's Class: 7:15

-The Dry Dredgers welcomes Tim Patton as our featured speaker this month.
+The Dry Dredgers welcomes Tim Paton as our featured speaker this month.
 Tim is currently pursuing his Master’s degree at U.C. under the guidance of Carl Brett.
 Tim has been working in Canada in the well known Kirkfield member.
 His talk is entitled, “Paleo Pompeii: snapshots of a half-billion year old ecosystem.”

 Prior to coming to U.C., Tim received a double bachelors in Geology, and Ecology and Evolutionary Biology from the University of Tennessee, Knoxville.
 Most of his research is in echinoderm paleontology, stratigraphy, and hardground paleontology, but he also used to work as a herpetologist.

 Tim has also been kind enough to help us with crinoid identification of much of the Kirkfield material at the Geier Collections and Research Center.

 Show And Tell with Refreshments (Informal part of the meeting)

 More about the Dry Dredgers:

 Meet the Dry Dredgers Board Members!

 Here are directions on how to get to the meeting